sst/sst/www/docs/live-lambda-development.md

 }
 ```

-This contains two launch configurations:

-- **Debug SST Start**

-  Runs the `sst start` command in debug mode.
+This contains the launch configuration to run the `sst start` command in debug mode.
 Allowing you to set breakpoints to your Lambda functions.
 It also uses the `integratedTerminal` mode to allow you to [_press ENTER_](#watching-infrastructure-changes) when you need to update your CDK infrastructure.

-- **Debug SST Tests**

-  Runs the `sst test` command in debug mode.
-Allowing you to set breakpoints in your Jest tests.

 #### Debug Lambda functions